A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Numerical Experiments

 \subsection{Advantage of bounding the eigenvalues of $B_k$}

 As one may have noticed, there is no mechanism in \Cref{alg:enforce} that requires the memory parameter $M$ to be finite.
-In \Cref{fig:add_compare_bfgs} we compare Q-SASS from the previous set of experiments with a variant of Q-SASS that sets $M=\infty$, $\sigma_{ub}^B=\infty$, and $\sigma_{lb}^B=0$; in this case, \Cref{alg:enforce} never removes any information from the sets $S$ and $Y$, and the quasi-Newton updates are effectively just BFGS updates without bounding the eigenvalues.
+In \Cref{fig:add_compare_bfgs} we compare Q-SASS from the previous set of experiments with a variant of Q-SASS that sets $M=\infty$, $\sigma_{\mathrm{ub}}^B=\infty$, and $\sigma_{\mathrm{lb}}^B=0$; in this case, \Cref{alg:enforce} never removes any information from the sets $S$ and $Y$, and the quasi-Newton updates are effectively just BFGS updates without bounding the eigenvalues.
 We refer to this variant of Q-SASS as Q-SASS-BFGS.
-We remark that the choices of $\sigma_{ub}^B, \sigma_{lb}^B$ in Q-SASS-BFGS are improper given the requirement of $\sigma_{lb}^B>0$, and hence our convergence analysis in \Cref{sec:analysis} is inapplicable to Q-SASS-BFGS.
+We remark that the choices of $\sigma_{\mathrm{ub}}^B, \sigma_{\mathrm{lb}}^B$ in Q-SASS-BFGS are improper given the requirement of $\sigma_{\mathrm{lb}}^B>0$, and hence our convergence analysis in \Cref{sec:analysis} is inapplicable to Q-SASS-BFGS.
 Nevertheless, in the same additive noise setting demonstrated in \Cref{fig:additive}, we see in \Cref{fig:add_compare_bfgs} that Q-SASS-BFGS is empirically a better method.

 One may hypothesize that the additive Gaussian noise setting is simply ``too well-behaved" in some sense, and so the gradient and the second-order estimates are never so poor as to completely ruin the quality of a search direction $d_k$.
 Thus, in such a well-behaved setting, there is no need to remove old curvature pairs.
 To compare with this setting, we tested a far more difficult noise setting, which we called the \emph{mixed Gaussian} setting.
-In this setting, we still generate estimates $f(x,\xi)$ of $\phi(x)$ according to \eqref{eq:additive_noise}, but with probability $80\%$ the first-order oracle employed in the $k$th iteration is
+In this setting, we still generate estimates $f(x,\xi)$ of $\phi(x)$ according to \cref{eq:additive_noise}, but with the first-order oracle defined by